No matter how attractive an indoor plant, it tends to lose a little appeal if it’s teeming with creepy crawlies!

 Tiny silver bugs in houseplant soil are almost certainly springtails

-Quite a variety of pests can afflict houseplant soil, from thrips to isopods, red spider mites to mealybugs.
+There are a few different pests that can afflict houseplant soil, from thrips to isopods, red spider mites to mealybugs.

 But if your soil bugs are tiny, silver and appear on top of the soil, springtails (Collembola) are the most likely candidate.